 Managers Should Protect Training Funds

-As the budgets of maintenance and engineering departments continue to shrink, managers might have no higher priority than protecting funds for technician training.
+As the economy continues to wreak havoc on the budgets of maintenance and engineering departments, managers might have no higher priority than protecting funds for technician training.

 But just for a minute, consider the importance of technician training in keeping up with maintenance needs.
 Technicians with outdated skills will be hard-pressed to properly carry out effective maintenance and engineering duties.
 Only those familiar with new-generation technologies have any chance of being able to efficiently test, inspect, maintain, and operate them.